Ford School Facts

 - The Center for Public Policy in Diverse Societies is a first of its kind initiative designed to shed light on how public policy can most effectively navigate the opportunities and challenges posed by societies that are becoming increasingly diverse locally, nationally, and internationally.

-The school is also home to the Nonprofit and Public Management Center, a joint initiative with the School of Social Work and the Ross School of Business, and to the Science, Technology, and Public Policy (STPP) Program, which hosts a seminar series in addition to offering a graduate certificate program.
+The school is also home to the Center for Social Impact, a joint initiative with the School of Social Work and the Ross School of Business, and to the Science, Technology, and Public Policy (STPP) Program, which hosts a seminar series in addition to offering a graduate certificate program.

 The general fund budget for the School has been increasing steadily, with the FY 2009 budget at $14 million.
 This contrasts to $7 million in FY 2003.
 Our total operating budget (all funds) in FY 2009 was almost $17 million.
 Under the University’s budgeting system, schools and colleges receive tuition income and overhead recovery from research that their activities generate, in addition to a Provost’s allocation to support programmatic investment.